dcook604/violation/docs/gotchas.md

 - **Frontend URL Construction:** Generating the correct absolute URL for the reset link (pointing to the frontend) can be tricky.
 The current implementation in `auth_routes.py` tries to guess based on the request origin or `BASE_URL` config, but this might need refinement depending on the deployment setup (e.g., different ports, reverse proxies).

 ### Email Delivery
-- **SMTP Configuration:** Email sending relies entirely on the SMTP settings configured in the `Settings` page/database.
-If these are incorrect or missing, password reset emails will fail silently (though errors are logged).
+- **SMTP Configuration:** Email sending now relies *exclusively* on environment variables (`MAIL_*`).
+If these are incorrect or missing, password reset emails and other system emails will fail.
+Check `.env.example` for required variables.
+The frontend Settings page no longer allows configuring SMTP.
 - **Spam Filters:** Emails containing links, especially password reset links, can sometimes be flagged as spam.
 Ensure the HTML template is well-formed and consider implementing SPF/DKIM records for the sending domain to improve deliverability.
-- **Error Handling:** The `send_password_reset_email` function includes basic error logging but doesn't currently retry or explicitly notify the user/admin of failures beyond the log message.
+- **Error Handling:** The `send_password_reset_email` and `send_email` functions include basic error logging but don't currently retry or explicitly notify the user/admin of failures beyond the log message.

 ### Session Invalidation
 - **Critical Step:** Terminating all other active sessions (`user.terminate_all_sessions()`) after a successful password reset is a crucial security measure to log out potentially compromised sessions.